iotaledger/iota-wiki/internal/learn/future/smart-contracts/04_chains.md

 The state of the chain consists of:

-- **Balances of the native IOTA digital assets, or colored tokens**: The chain acts as a custodian for those funds
+- **Balances of the native IOTA digital assets, or colored tokens**: The chain acts as a custodian for those assets
 - **A collection of arbitrary key/value pairs, the data state**: Represents use case-specific data stored in the chain by its smart contracts outside of the UTXO ledger.

 The state of the chain is append-only (immutable) data structure maintained by the distributed